 Our school also offers a range of extracurricular activities through its after-school program run by Educare.
-The following activities are available to students:

 The mission of our athletic programs is to provide students with competitive opportunities in interscholastic sports so that they will learn and demonstrate the life-long values of leadership, sportsmanship, teamwork, and integrity.

 Men's Soccer: view schedule (PDF) >>

 Women's Basketball: view schedule (PDF) >>